Please visit the theater’s website or contact their box office for performance dates, times and to purchase tickets.

 SEPTA: Broad Street Line, Market-Frankford Line.
 Buses: 4, 27, 32, 12, 9, 21, and 42 | Indego Bike Dock: Spruce & Pine Street.

 Translated from the Irish language, Inis Nua means “New Island.”
 Inis Nua’s mission is to produce contemporary, provocative plays from Ireland, England, Scotland and Wales which reflect those cultures’ new identities in today’s world.
 Inis Nua also seeks to cultivate contemporary, provocative work from American playwrights who deal with the Irish-American, Welsh-American, Scottish-American and Anglo-American experience.
-ACCESS Philly tickets can be purchased on the Inis Nua website.
+Reserve tickets by calling the Inis Nua box office, or purchase in-person at their box office.
+Tickets must be paid for in cash only.

 Inis Nua Theatre’s Schedule through June 2019